marcinowski/github-adapter/github_adapter_homework.md

 be exposed via a RESTful API are:

-  a. given a github user, find all users which follows that person and return each of those followers': name, email, location and total number of repositories they own.
+  a. given a github user, find all users which follows that person and return each of those followers: name, email, location and total number of repositories they own.

     - https://developer.github.com/v3/users/#get-a-single-user